probe-rs/webpage/src/docs/tools/debugger.md

 ---
-title: "VSCode"
+title: "Debugger"
-description: "The vscode plugin & DAP server explained."
+description: "Easy debugging in your code editor."
 order: 20
 ---